Mary Todd Lincoln: Family

 Her sister Elizabeth Todd married Ninian Edwards Jr., the son of the Illinois Governor Ninian Edwards.
 Their daughter Julia Edwards married Edward L. Baker Jr., editor of the Illinois State Journal and son of Edward L. Baker Sr. Their daughter, Mary Todd Lincoln's grandniece Mary Edwards Brown, served as custodian of the Lincoln Homestead, as did her own daughter.
 Mary's half-sister Emilie Todd married Benjamin Hardin Helm, CSA general and son of the Kentucky Governor John L. Helm.

 Another of her half-sisters, Elodie Todd, married CSA Brig.
 General Nathaniel H. R. Dawson, later the third U.S. Commissioner of Education.
 One of Mary Todd's cousins was Dakota Territory Congressman/US General John Blair Smith Todd.

 Regard by historians

 Historians have regarded Lincoln poorly as a first lady, seeing her as meddling and disruptive.
-Lincoln's poor regard is due to the perception of Lincoln as having had psychological conditions that made the life of President Lincoln more difficult.
-Lincoln is seen as having suffered not just from likely mental illness during her husband's presidency, but also from the personal toll that having two of her children die, including one during her husband's presidency, took on her.
+Lincoln's poor regard is due to her having been perceived as having psychological conditions that made the life of President Lincoln more difficult.
+She is seen as having suffered not just from likely mental illness during her husband's presidency, but also from the personal toll that having two of her children die, including one during her husband's presidency, took on her.

 Since 1982, Siena College Research Institute has periodically conducted surveys asking historians to assess American first ladies according to a cumulative score on the independent criteria of their background, value to the country, intelligence, courage, accomplishments, integrity, leadership, being their own women, public image, and value to the president.
 In the first four surveys, Lincoln was ranked in the lowest quartile.
 However, in the fifth survey (conducted in 2020), Lincoln's regard had risen enough to place her in the third quartile.
 Lincoln's rise in regard from being ranked as the worst first lady in the first survey to the third quartile in 2020 is perhaps due to an increase in writing on her.

 In terms of cumulative assessment, Lincoln has been ranked: